 - In a stock pot over medium heat, add butter.
 Once melted and hot, add onions, carrots, and celery.
-Cook until vegetables begin to turn brown and onions begin to turn translucent, about 3-4 minutes.
+Cook until vegetables begin to brown around the edges, about 3-4 minutes.
 Add garlic and cook an additional 30 seconds.

 - Add flour and poultry seasoning, stirring to coat vegetables and create a paste.
 Cook for 1 minute.

 - Add chicken broth, half & half, and egg noodles to pot, stirring and scraping bottom of pan to deglaze (if needed).
-Bring soup to a boil, cover, and reduce heat to low.
-Cook according to pasta package directions for al dente pasta (for my thin egg noodles, this was 3 minutes).
+Bring soup to a simmer, cover, and reduce heat to low.
+Cook according to pasta package directions for al dente pasta.

 - If soup is too thin, allow to set for a few minutes to thicken.
 The pasta will continually soak up liquid and thicken the soup as it stands.